vibalcam/deep-rl-supertux-race/README.md

   - rewards of 132, 746 steps on lighthouse (fixed vel 0.5 no drift)
   - rewards of 200, 679 steps on lighthouse (fixed vel 1 no drift)
   - *successfully learns to drive but cannot take quick turns*
-- todo Get data with/without drift running aim controller baseline
+- Get data with/without drift running aim controller baseline
-  - Drift enabled/disabled (50/50)
+  - Drift enabled/disabled
   - Noise (0,0.5,1 multipliers of 0.1 10)
+    - 15 no noise
+    - 30 noise (0.05, 2.5)
-    - No noise
+    - 30 noise (0.1, 5)
-    - 0.05,
 - From best no drift model, enable drift and train over with/without drift data -->
   - rewards of 203, 675 steps on lighthouse (fixed vel 0.5)
   - rewards 289, 590 steps on lighthouse (fixed vel 1)